joelberkeley/spidr/README.md

   - **performant** by using [XLA](https://www.tensorflow.org/xla) for efficient graph compilation for the GPU, TPU and other hardware
   - **robust** by leveraging the dependent types and theorem proving offered by [Idris](https://github.com/idris-lang/Idris2)

-This is a tall order, so to keep the workload manageable we may omit conceptually similar algorithms where they don't contribute new insights in design or machine learning computation.

 ## Acknowledgements

 I'd like to thank the Idris community for their frequent guidance and Idris itself, the Numerical Elixir team for their XLA binaries, Secondmind colleagues for discussions around machine learning design, friends and family for their support, Google for XLA, and Github for hosting.
 There are many more I've not mentioned.